-Event gamification takes the enjoyment and addictive qualities of computer games, and attempts to bring them into real life situations, productive activities, and aspects of everyday life.
+Event gamification takes the enjoyment and addictive qualities of computer games and attempts to bring them into real-life situations, productive activities, and aspects of everyday life.
 The result?
-An array of activities which have a new level of enjoyment injected into them, and a clear set of achievable goals (or points, or objectives reached etc.) which boosts engagement and entertainment to whole new heights.
+An array of activities that have a new level of enjoyment injected into them, and a clear set of achievable goals (or points, or objectives reached, etc.) which boosts engagement and entertainment to whole new heights.
 Gamification is a powerful tool that can help drive behavioural outcomes in your audience.

 Some statistics about gamification:

 This infographic clearly shows that gamification is an effective method of increasing productivity – and a fast-growing market at the same time.

 Games – both computer games and ‘real world’ games – have an incredible ability to keep people focused and engaged over long periods of time.
 We all know how the hours fly by when we’re having fun, just as we know how much more productive we can be when we’re aiming towards a specific goal, or finding ourselves on a well-laid-out mission.

 Whether that goal is saving a princess, finalising a plan, or breaking the ice at a workshop or event, gamification quite simply achieves a fun, highly engaging and memorable experience for the audience.

 Motivation is a keyword when it comes to gamification and gamification marketing.
 Just think about it for a moment, and turn your mind to the kinds of ‘real-life’ games and computer games we all know and love.
 They all use psychology and emotion to engage the player: